mtsuzuki/stapfen/README.md

 **instance** of `MyWorker` and will execute inside its own `Thread`, so take care when accessing other shared resources.

-### STOMP-specific support
+### Fallback and dead-letter-queue support

-The consume block accepts the usual [Stomp::Client](https://github.com/stompgem/stomp) subscription headers, as well as :dead_letter_queue and :max\_redeliveries.
-If either of the latter two is present, the consumer will unreceive any messages for which the block returns false; after :max\_redeliveries, it will send the message to :dead_letter_queue.
-`consume` blocks without these headers will fail silently rather than unreceive.
+The consume block accepts the usual subscriptions headers, as well as two additional headers `:dead_letter_queue` and `:max_redeliveries`.
+If either of the latter two is present, the honsumer will unreceive any messages for which the block returns `false`; after `:max\_redeliveries`, it will send the message to `:dead_letter_queue`.  `consume` blocks without these headers will fail silently rather than unreceive.

 ## Installation